anelook/agents-valkey-kafka-aws-long-memory/README.md

 - Aiven for OpenSearch
 - Aiven for caching (Valkey)

+Once deployment is done, Terraform will also create `.env` file with necessary credentials to access the services.

 ## Step 2: Enable Amazon Bedrock model Claude
 In this project we use LLM Claude available through Amazon Bedrock.
 To invoke the model you need first to enable access: